-Since cars begin to depreciate quickly the moment you drive them off the lot, this is the most common example of using a cramdown.
+Since cars begin to depreciate the moment you drive them off the lot, this is the most common example of using a cramdown.
 However, the same process applies to other types of loans eligible for a cramdown as well.

-Let’s say you bought a car in 2007 for $20,000 and took out a loan for $20,000.
-Now in 2011, you still owe $15,000 on the loan but the car is worth $10,000 so only $10,000 of the loan is secured (this is the amount the creditor would get if it repossessed and sold the car).
-A cramdown can reduce your loan balance down to the secured portion ($10,000) because this is the "replacement value" of the vehicle—the amount it's worth.
+Suppose that you financed a car in 2015 for $20,000.
+In 2019, you owe $15,000, but the car is worth $10,000, leaving only $10,000 secured—the amount the creditor would get if it repossessed and sold the car.
+A cramdown can reduce your loan balance down to the $10,000 secured portion, or the "replacement value" of the vehicle—the amount it's worth.